Matthew 5:30

 Matthew 5:30 is the thirtieth verse of the fifth chapter of the Gospel of Matthew in the New Testament and is part of the Sermon on the Mount.
 Part of the section on adultery, it is very similar to the previous verse, but with the hand mentioned instead of the eye.
 For a discussion of the radicalism of these verses see Matthew 5:29.
-Jesus had stated that looking at a woman in lust is equal to the act of adultery itself and in this verse he recommends cutting off one's hand to prevent sinning.
+Jesus had stated that looking at a woman in lust is equal to the act of adultery itself and in this verse he hyperbolically recommends cutting off one's hand to prevent sinning.

 Content

 In the King James Version of the Bible the text reads: